Darius the Great: Religion

 While there is no general consensus in scholarship whether Darius and his predecessors had been influenced by Zoroastrianism, it is well established that Darius was a firm believer in Ahura Mazda, whom he saw as the supreme deity.
-However, Ahura Mazda was also worshipped by adherents of the (Indo-)Iranian religious tradition.
+However, Ahura Mazda was also worshipped by adherents of the Indo-Iranian religious tradition.
 As can be seen at the Behistun Inscription, Darius believed that Ahura Mazda had appointed him to rule the Achaemenid Empire.

 Darius had dualistic philosophical convictions and believed that each rebellion in his kingdom was the work of druj, the enemy of Asha.
 Darius believed that because he lived righteously by Asha, Ahura Mazda supported him.
 In many cuneiform inscriptions denoting his achievements, he presents himself as a devout believer, perhaps even convinced that he had a divine right to rule over the world.
+In one inscription he writes "Ahura Mazda is mine, I am Ahura Mazda's".

 In the lands that were conquered by his empire, Darius followed the same Achaemenid tolerance that Cyrus had shown and later Achaemenid kings would show.
 He supported faiths and religions that were "alien" as long as the adherents were "submissive and peaceable", sometimes giving them grants from his treasury for their purposes.
 He had funded the restoration of the Israelite temple which had originally been decreed by Cyrus, was supportive towards Greek cults which can be seen in his letter to Gadatas, and supported Elamite priests.
 He had also observed Egyptian religious rites related to kingship and had built the temple for the Egyptian god, Amun.